 Resources - The financial implications arising from the Cost Recovery and Hardship Policy cannot be quantified as yet; however having a robust methodology and approval process to deal with any hardship applications is essential.
 This is set out at Appendix 1 of the Strategy document.
-Any use of public funds to remediate contaminated land would be subject to the Council's standard reporting and monitoring procedures.
+Any use of public funds to remediate contaminated land would be subject to the Council's standard reporting and monitoring procedures and would form part of budget considerations.
+The base budgets in both capital and revenue do not currently include any provision for contaminated land costs.